Developer(s) –Digital Extremes

 Storyline – 6/10

-The story behind Warframe is that the Tenno, a race of ancient warriors awoken from years of stasis, are plunged into war with three other races; the Grineers, the Corpus and the Infested.
-It’s particularly standard for a science fictions game, and there’s not a great deal present to differentiate from the likes of Gears of War or Halo.
-The only strong points I can highlight bout it is that the character of Captain Vor is very well brought to life by his respective voice actor, Kol Crosbie, and the character of Ordis does provide some basis in comic relief.
+The story behind Warframe is that the Tenno, a race of ancient warriors awoken from years of stasis, is plunged into war with three other races; the Grineers, the Corpus and the Infested.
+It’s particularly standard for a science fiction game, and there’s not a great deal present to differentiate from the likes of Gears of War or Halo.
+The only strong point I can highlight bout it is that the character of Captain Vor is very well brought to life by his respective voice actor, Kol Crosbie, and the character of Ordis does provide some basis in comic relief.
 It’s actually quite interesting to consider how similar both Ordis and the ghost from Destiny are; though Ordis provides a lot more personality in my opinion.

 Originality – 6/10

-There aren’t a great deal of games made in this manner that present such varied combat, but in terms of story and inclusion side missions, I think it does fall short of how unique a game it could have been if there had been more added to it.
+There aren’t a lot of games made in this manner that present such varied combat, but in terms of story and inclusion side missions, I think it does fall short of how unique a game it could have been if there had been more added to it.
 At the time of the release of the PlayStation 4 and Xbox One, it would have been considered just a game to tide people over before greater and varied releases would come out, but for the people who chose to align with it beyond that point, I believe more could have been done to accommodate for them.

 In summation, Warframe is a better game than I expected it would be at first, but I’m still able to express too many concerns about it for me to consider it a classic, or even one of the better games on the PlayStation 4 or Xbox One so far.
 There are a few hours of enjoyment to be had out of it, but after that, there’s not much cause for players to pick it up again, except maybe to play it on a harder difficulty.